wh0o7/CurrentlyPlayingInfoAIMPPlugin/README.md

 }
 ```

 - `"Interval"`: The interval (in seconds) between sending track information to the WebSocket server.
+Min 10.
+Max 300.
 - `"WaitInterval"`: The interval (in seconds) to wait before attempting to reconnect to the WebSocket server in case of failure.
+Min 20.
+Max 600.
 - `"Host"`: The host address of the WebSocket server.(same as in main app
 - `"Port"`: The port number of the WebSocket server.
 - `"DebugMode"`: Set to `true` to enable debug mode (additional console output), or `false` to disable it(default).